 Whether noble or discretely, each machine we use turns our activity into cold hard data.
-Of course, it’s not the machines themselves that are collecting the data, but rather what software we’re using on them to garner it all; whether it’s Microsoft Excel or SCADA systems.
+Of course, it’s not the machines themselves that collect the data, but rather the software we’re using on them is what gathers it all; whether it’s Microsoft Excel or SCADA systems.

 There are many people and corporations that want to extrapolate the data pertaining to as many people as possible and utilize it as a resource.
 They can use it for marketing research, to monitor entire lives, exploitive purposes and even to satisfy a want to steal from public services unjustly.